 The seminary aims to provide students with a fair and equitable learning environment, following the Conversation Covenant.
-In order to achieve this aim, the following policy and procedure is in place for students who have a grievance against a faculty member regarding any matter that adversely affects academic course work or conditions conducive to learning, unless the complaint is one of sexual harassment, in which case the procedure described in the seminary’s Policy on Sexual Harassment shall be followed.
+In order to achieve this aim, the following policy and procedure is in place for students who have a grievance against a faculty member regarding any matter that adversely affects academic coursework or conditions conducive to learning, unless the complaint is one of sexual harassment, in which case the procedure described in the seminary’s Policy on Sexual Harassment shall be followed.
 Print out the Student Grievance Form here.

 - Therefore the aggrieved student shall first approach the faculty member directly, explain the disagreement, and try to resolve it in a timely and mutually satisfactory way.
 If the student wishes, he/she may ask another faculty member for assistance in arranging such a meeting and facilitating discussion with the faculty member with whom he/she has a complaint.
-It would be appropriate for the student to request such assistance from or otherwise consult with, his/her faculty advisor, unless the faculty advisor is implicated in the grievance.
+It would be appropriate for the student to request such assistance from or otherwise consult with his/her faculty advisor, unless the faculty advisor is implicated in the grievance.
 However, the student may resort to any faculty member whom he/she deems helpful.

 - If the dispute cannot be resolved by such informal consultation, the aggrieved student may take the second step of filing a formal written complaint with the office of the Academic Dean.
-The complaint shall describe both the incident that precipitated the grievance and the unsuccessful attempt to resolve it informally no later than fifteen days of regular fall or spring term time after the unsuccessful attempt to resolve the matter informally.
+The complaint shall describe both the incident that precipitated the grievance and the unsuccessful attempt to resolve it informally no later than 15 days of regular fall or spring term time after the unsuccessful attempt to resolve the matter informally.

 - If the faculty member in question is the Dean, the complaint shall be filed with the Chair of the Board of Trustees, and the Board shall determine the procedure by which they will respond.
 If the faculty member in question is the Academic Dean, the complaint shall be filed with the Dean, and the Dean shall designate another member of the faculty to fulfill the function of the Academic Dean described in the following procedure.

 - The Academic Dean will promptly notify the student that the complaint has been received and will notify the faculty member that a complaint has been made against him/her.
-In this notice the Academic Dean shall also inform both parties that they are to arrange to meet with him/her within ten days of regular Fall or Spring term time, at which meeting they will have an opportunity to present information deemed relevant to the complaint.
-After hearing from all parties involved, within ten days of regular Fall or Spring term time the Academic Dean shall attempt to reconcile the dispute in a mutually satisfactory way, or may decide the case.
+In this notice, the Academic Dean shall also inform both parties that they are to arrange to meet with him/her within 10 days of regular fall or spring term time, at which meeting they will have an opportunity to present information deemed relevant to the complaint.
+After hearing from all parties involved, within 10 days of regular fall or spring term time, the Academic Dean shall attempt to reconcile the dispute in a mutually satisfactory way, or may decide the case.
 At this stage of the process, the Academic Dean may solicit the assistance of professional counselors or mediators.